hasnaties/internRoadmap/readme.md

 ## Week 1: Front-End Fundamentals

+### Day 4-5: Responsive Design with CSS ✔

+- Master CSS layout techniques using Flexbox and CSS Grid.
+- Understand media queries for responsive design.
+- Apply styles based on screen size.
+- Introduction to CSS preprocessors (e.g., Sass or Less).
+- Use variables, mixins, and nesting for efficient styling.

 ### Day 1-3: HTML and CSS Mastery ✔

 - Understand the structure and semantics of HTML5.